Hike Castner Glacier Ice Cave Trail

 Hiking Castner Glacier During Winter

-During the wintertime, hiking conditions are a lot different.
-You may end up hiking in blizzard snow conditions which will make navigation a lot more difficult, especially if you’ve never been to Castner Glacier before.
-There are no signs telling you where to go and a lot of people rely on snow tracks from other recent visitors.
+During the wintertime, hiking conditions are a lot different and change day-to-day.
+There are no signs that tell you where to go and a lot of people rely on snow tracks from other recent visitors.

 If you are planning to hike to the ice cave during the winter, here is some advice: